The Rise of Semantic Search (and Semantic SEO)

 Latent Semantic Indexing – What the Heck is That?

 That’s what changed.
-Search engines started to use latent semantic indexing to order information into understandable and connected chunks – text, ideas, and topics, everything you can find on the web is now interconnected and helps search engines serve up better results.
+Search engines started to use latent semantic search to order information into understandable and connected chunks – text, ideas, and topics, everything you can find on the web is now interconnected and helps search engines serve up better results.

 So what exactly does semantic in LSI stand for?